-- As explained in Chapter 6 (Overview of Assessment Process), the scope of EIA for the proposed scheme was defined taking into account the DMRB assessment guidance.
-However, the scope was also informed by consultation described in this chapter; through meetings with consultees, review of information received and issues raised, and by a range of technical discussions on detailed methodologies with Transport Scotland and the other design consultants commissioned to progress other projects on the A9 dualling programme. - 7.1.10 A scoping report was completed and submitted to Transport Scotland and statutory consultees in July 2016 (AMJV, 2016).
+- As explained in Chapter 6 (Overview of Assessment Process), the scope of EIA for the proposed scheme was defined taking into account DMRB assessment guidance.
+However, the scope was also informed by the consultation process described in this chapter; through meetings with consultees, review of information received and issues raised, and by a range of technical discussions on detailed methodologies with Transport Scotland and the other design consultants commissioned to progress other projects of the A9 Dualling Programme (Section 1.2, Chapter 1: Introduction). - A scoping report was completed and submitted to Transport Scotland and statutory consultees in July 2016 (Transport Scotland, 2016), covering the nine A9 dualling projects undergoing DMRB assessment (as listed in Section 1.2 of Chapter 1 (Introduction).
 This set out the scope of the EIA and proposed structure of the ES.
-The specific aims of the EIA scoping were to: - identify key environmental issues to be considered as part of the EIA; and - agree appropriate detailed methodologies for technical assessments with statutory consultees, such as SNH and SEPA. - 7.1.11 Following submission of the scoping report to statutory consultees, it was discussed at the August 2016 and September 2016 ESG meetings (refer to paragraph 7.2.7-7.2.9).
+The specific aims of EIA scoping were to: - identify key environmental issues to be considered as part of the EIA; and - agree appropriate detailed methodologies for technical assessments with statutory consultees (see members of Environmental Steering Group (ESG) listed in Table 7.1). - 7.1.11 Following submission of the Scoping Report to statutory consultees, it was discussed at the August and September 2016 ESG meeting (refer to paragraph 7.2.12).
 No amendments to the scope of the EIA were required.